 Internship

-Course code t.b.d.
+Course code 201900002

 Course type Compulsory

-Period September 2022 - July 2023
+Period 4 September 2023 - 5 July 2024

 Credits 10 EC

 Coordinator Belinda Jaarsma-Knol

 Keywords internship

-Description

 The internship is defined as a credit-bearing experiential activity in a professional work environment.
 Its main purpose is to integrate knowledge and theory with practical applications and skill development in a host organization that is an associate partner in the GEM programme.